pablichjenkov/daily-agenda-view/README.md

 ## Daily Agenda View
 This is a compose view useful for Apps that needs to present daily events or daily activities type of functionality.
 The idea came out after searching for a daily calendar similar to Microsotf Outlook App for Android.
-There seems to be not many libraries offering this functionality and the ones that do do not meet my requirements.
+There seems to be not many libraries offering this functionality and the ones that do do not meet all the requirements.

 ## Demo